CristianStinca/Sudoku_Solver/README.md

 # Sudoku_Solver
 .NET MAUI app that allows to automatically solve a sudoku puzzle.
+Now with ability to extract if from the camera/media.

 ### How to run the project?
-You will need .NET MAUI on .NET 7.0.
+You will need .NET MAUI on .NET 8.0.
 From there build the project on an emulator/connected phone.
 Currently only the Android 21.0 version is supported.

 ### App usecase:
 <table style="border-width: 0;">